Money supply

+The money supply is the amount of money in an economy.
 This is superficially straightforward but is complicated by the difficulty of defining what is meant by money.

-The next narrowest definitions of money supply are M1 and M2.
+The next narrowest measures of money supply are M1 and M2.
 These add various types of deposits by the private sector with banks and other financial institutions.
 These are still regarded as narrow measures.
 They are sometimes referred to as referred to as narrow money.

 The broad money measures (M3, M4 and others) add other types of money such as repos, bank acceptances, commercial paper and bonds.
 Some countries (but not the UK) include foreign currency deposits.